susmitapaudell/Audio-Steganography-with-Cryptography/README.md

 # wav_header_inspector.py

-## Usage

 Run the script from the command line with one of the following options.
+The system argument takes file from samples folder.
+No need mention it in the path while giving argument.

 ### Display WAV header information